rtmz/A-B-test-analysis-for-online-store/README.md

 - Apply the ICE framework to prioritize hypotheses.
 Sort them in descending order of priority.
 - Apply the RICE framework to prioritize hypotheses.
 Sort them in descending order of priority.
-- Show how the prioritization of hypotheses changes when you use RICE instead of ICE.
+- Show how the prioritization of hypotheses changes when we use RICE instead of ICE.
 Provide an explanation for the changes.

 # Part 2.
 A/B Test Analysis
 We carried out an A/B test and got the results described in the files _orders_us.csv_ and _visits_us.csv_.